Air Conditioner Repair Checklist

 - The beginning place is looking at your air filter.
 Get a new one if it’s dirty.

-- Then check the registers are open across your home.
+- Make sure the registers are open across your home.

 - If you’re still not experiencing ample chilly air, you should have your ducts checked by a professional like Watts Electric & A/C Inc. Your ducts may need to be serviced or reconnected in limited space locations like your attic, basement or crawl space.